mascarenhas/alien/doc/alien.md

 To get a pointer to a buffer, use `buf:topointer(offset)`; the argument is optional, defaulting to 1.

+You can reallocate a buffer using `buf:realloc(newsize)`.
+This uses the current Lua state's allocation function.

 An example of how to use a buffer:

     > gets = alien.default.gets